Do you have questions for us?

 -

-No, a referral is not required to receive ketamine-assisted psychotherapy at Joy In Health.
-However, Dr. Chanoff and our team of therapists work closely with each patient along with their outside clinicians to assess whether this treatment is the right fit.
-Each patient undergoes a comprehensive intake with Dr. Chanoff and their Joy In Health psychotherapist to develop a personalized and collaborative treatment plan tailored to their needs.
+A referral is not required to receive ketamine assisted psychotherapy at Joy In Health.
+However, Dr. Chanoff and our therapists will work closely with your outside clinicians to assess whether this treatment is the right fit for you.
+You’ll participate in a comprehensive initial consultation with Dr. Chanoff and a Joy In Health psychotherapist to develop a personalized and collaborative treatment plan, within our team and with your outside providers, tailored to your needs.

 -

-Yes—Ketamine-Assisted Psychotherapy (KAP) is considered safe when administered under the care of trained medical and mental health professionals.
-At Joy In Health, all KAP sessions are conducted in a controlled clinical environment, with careful monitoring throughout the experience to ensure your safety and comfort.
+Yes, it is considered safe when administered under the care of trained medical and mental health professionals.
+At Joy In Health, all ketamine assisted psychotherapy sessions are conducted in our beautiful yet medically equipped environment, with thoughtful monitoring throughout the experience to ensure your safety and comfort.

 Ketamine has been used in medical settings for decades and is recognized by organizations like the National Institute of Mental Health and the American Psychiatric Association for its effectiveness in treating depression and other mood disorders.
 When combined with psychotherapy, ketamine’s safety profile remains strong, and the added therapeutic support can deepen emotional processing and integration.

-As with any treatment, we conduct a thorough intake to determine whether KAP is appropriate for your individual needs and health history.
+As with any treatment, we conduct a thorough intake to determine whether ketamine therapy is appropriate for your individual needs and health history.
+Dr. Chanoff will also collaborate with your other medical providers to ensure your individual plan is medically safe for you.

 -

-A typical session at Joy In Health involves a calm, supportive environment where set and setting are carefully curated.
-Sessions may include tailored music playlists, a 3-hour ketamine therapy experience, and integration discussions to process insights.
+A typical session at Joy In Health involves our experienced team of ketamine assisted psychotherapists and guides in our calm, supportive environment where the “set and setting” are thoughtfully created for you.
+Sessions include tailored music playlists, a 3-hour ketamine therapy experience, and integration psychotherapy to process your experience and insights.
 The goal is to create a safe and deeply introspective space for healing.

 Ketamine assisted psychotherapy involves the administration of ketamine—a medication commonly used for anesthesia and pain management—in conjunction with psychotherapeutic support to address a variety of mental health conditions.
 Unlike traditional antidepressant medications, which can take weeks or even months to produce effects, ketamine works rapidly, often providing relief from symptoms within hours or days.

-During a ketamine assisted psychotherapy session, we typically administer ketamine as an intramuscular injections.
-While ketamine induces a temporary altered state of consciousness, we guide our clients through the experience, providing support, insight, and guidance to facilitate healing and integration.
+During a ketamine assisted psychotherapy session, we typically administer ketamine through intramuscular injections (similar to a flu shot, quick and easy).
+While ketamine induces a temporary altered state of consciousness, we will guide you through the experience, providing support, help with gaining insight, and a lot of care to facilitate healing and integration.

 -

 Preparation is a key part of the therapeutic process.
-In the days leading up to your session, we encourage you to:
+In the days leading up to your session, we’ll encourage you to:

 Get clear on your intention – Reflect on what you’re hoping to explore or gain from the experience.